-• corrFuncWithColvar - Colvar name for the correlation function string, context: colvar
+• corrFuncWithColvar - Colvar name for the correlation function corrFuncType - Type of the correlation function

+'''

+[string, context: colvar]

+'''

 By default, the auto-correlation function (ACF) of this colvar, ξ_i , is calculated.
 When this option is specified, the correlation function is calculated instead with another colvar, ξ_j , which must be of the same type (scalar, vector, or quaternion) as ξ_i .